Prompt-Based Length Controlled Generation with Reinforcement Learning: Appendix

-We provide an example of standard control prompt and corresponding augmented prompt templates for generating the augmented input with length control information in Table~\ref{tab:control_p}.
-For other types of standard control prompts, similar designing is applied.
-In the experiments, we mainly use the augmented prompts to train the standard prompt extractor.
-For reward models and generation models, standard control prompts can be considered as available given a high-performing standard prompt extractor.
+The SCPs and corresponding augmented prompt templates for generating the augmented input with length control information are given in Table~\ref{tab:control_p}.
+In the experiments, we use the augmented prompts to train and evaluate the standard prompt extractor.
+For reward models and generation models, SCPs can be considered as available given a high-performing standard prompt extractor.